zorbash/zorbash.github.com/content/post/elixirconfeu-2022.md

 She also mentioned an issue they faced with [Broadway][broadway] and long-lived worker processes where memory wasn't being garbage collected.
-_I think_ they solved it by hiberneting the processes.
+_I think_ they solved it by hibernating the processes.

 ### Micro-Services and Events: Friends of Foes? - [Roland Tritsch][profile-roland]